RTMP vs RTSP: Key Differences and Use Cases

 Wide Adoption

-Limitation of Using RTMP
+Limitations of Using RTMP

 Flash Dependency

-RTMP was originally designed for Adobe Flash Player, which has been deprecated due to security concerns.
+RTMP was initially designed for Adobe Flash Player, which has been deprecated due to security concerns.
 This dependency has limited RTMP’s use in modern environments, as many platforms have shifted to newer, Flash-free protocols.

 Limited Control Features

-Unlike other protocols such as RTSP, RTMP doesn’t include advanced playback features like pause, rewind, or fast-forward.
+Unlike other protocols such as RTSP, RTMP doesn’t include advanced playback features like pause, rewind, or fast forward.
 This lack of interactivity can detract from the user experience in on-demand or playback-oriented applications.

 Complex Setup Requirements